ethereum/remix-project/libs/remix-ws-templates/src/templates/simpleEip7702/README.md

 ## What's next

+From the Template explorer, you can create a project using the template `Account Abstraction`:
-This project also contains the file `Simple7702Account.sol`, this uses a standard implementation of an 7702 account.
+Open the file `contracts/accounts/Simple7702Account.sol`, this uses a standard implementation of an 7702 account.
 - Compile and deploy this contract (make sure you select the correct contract).
 - Check how the functions are being implemented.
 Specifically the function `execute` and `executeBatch`.